 51511 Radio Broadcasting Cont.

 Itemized Equipment

 Radio Production Equipment 7

 Service and Repair Equipment 10

 51512 Television Broadcasting 10

-Personal property used in broadcasting images together with sound.
-The establishments operate television broadcasting studios and facilities for programming and transmission of programs to the public.
-In recognition of FCC mandated change from analog to digital broadcasting equipmer radio, television, and cable industries, all analog equipment MAY be vausing a three-year life.
-All other equipment will remain at the life indicating the transfer of the session will still be responsible for measuring obsolescence if any. r the of the nt in alued
+Personal property used in broadcasting images together with sound establishments operate television broadcasting studios and facilities programming and transmission of programs to the public.
+In recognitive FCC mandated change from analog to digital broadcasting equipart radio, television, and cable industries, all analog equipment MAY be using a three-year life.
+All other equipment will remain at the life in The assessor will still be responsible for measuring obsolescence if an s for the ion of the pment in be valued ndicated.

 Itemized Equipment

 Television Production Equipment 7

-Service and Repair Equipment 10
+Service and Repair Equipment

-517 Telecon nmunicationsSee itemized equipn nent
+517 Telecor mmunications See itemized equ ıipment

-switching microway and otl telecomm transmiss elecommunications personal property used in (1) operating and maintain and transmission facilities to provide point-to-point communications via landling, or a combination of landlines and satellite linkups or (2) furnishing telegible her non-vocal communications using their own facilities.
-Wire munications assets are used in operating and maintaining switching sion facilities that provide omni-directional communications via airwaves, such elephone or paging services. ines, graph eless and
+switching microway and ot telecomn transmiss cellular Wired telecommunications personal property used in (1) operating and maintaining switching and transmission facilities to provide point-to-point communications via landlines, microwave, or a combination of landlines and satellite linkups or (2) furnishing telegraph and other non-vocal communications using their own facilities.
+Wireless telecommunications assets are used in operating and maintaining switching and transmission facilities that provide omni-directional communications via airwaves, such as cellular telephone or paging services.
+For handheld devices used to take electronic payments, see Point-of-Sale descriptions.

-Itemize d Equipment
+Itemize ed Equipment

-Central C Office Equipment, except computer-based switching equipment 15

-Compute r-based switching equipment 5

-Distribution on Plant (if personal property) 30
+Compute Distributi Office Equipment, except computer-based switching equipmenter-based switching equipmention Plant (if personal property) 5 30

-Fiber opt ic cable 15
+Fiber opt tic cable 15

-0 0 ystems
+0 0 Systems

 ve Systems, except towers

-quipment
+Equipment

-· ne equipment, including, telex, facsimile and Two-Way Radio

-Cellular 1 Telephones, Hand-helds, and PDAs 3
+• ne equipment, including, telex, facsimile and Two-Way Radio Telephones, Smartphones, Hand-helds, Tablets and POS Tablets, and PE

-517110 Cable and Other Program Distribution .....
+517110 Cable and Other Program Distribution.....
 See itemized equipment

 Personal property used in distribution systems for broadcast programming.
 Head end assets are defined as the electronic control center -- generally located at the antenna site of a CATV system -- usually including antennas, preamplifiers, frequency converters, demodulators, modulators and other related equipment which amplify, filter and convert incoming broadcast TV signals to cable system channels.
 Microwave systems include assets such as antennas, transmitting and receiving equipment, and broad band microwave assets.
 Program origination equipment includes assets such as cameras, film chains, video tape recorders, lighting, and remote location equipment excluding vehicles.
 Service and test assets include oscilloscopes, field strength meters, spectrum analyzers, and cable testing equipment.
-Subscriber connection and distribution systems include assets such as trunk and feeder cable, connecting hardware, amplifiers, power equipment, passive devices. directional taps, pedestals, pressure taps, drop cables, matching transformers, multiple set connector equipment, and converters.
+Subscriber connection and distribution systems include assets such as trunk and feeder cable, connecting hardware, amplifiers, power equipment, passive devices, directional taps, pedestals, pressure taps, drop cables, matching transformers, multiple set connector equipment, and converters.
 In recognition of the FCC mandated change from analog to digital broadcasting equipment in radio, television, and cable industries all analog equipment MAY be valued using a seven-year life.
 All other equipment will remain at the life indicated.
 The assessor will still be responsible for measuring obsolescence if any.